LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-09-20-Encoding-In-Language.md

 <h3>Probability In NLP</h3>

-While you could argue that language is something that can't be conjured the same way we produce words or phrases in a machine, through probability, one could measure relationships of words, sentences, paragraphs, articles, books, etc and aim to get as close as possible to human speech and measure predictability in a word set.
+While you could argue that language is too unpredictable for a machine to produce words or phrases like us, through probability, one could measure the relationship of words, sentences, paragraphs, and more to measure predictability in a word set to see the connection that form between them.

 But how is probability used in language?
 By definition, the act of probability is "the extent to which something is probable;